-In another bowl mix the ingredients for the batter – gram flour , chili powder, asafoetida, and salt .
-Add enough water to make a fairly thick batter .
-Form the potato mix into lime size balls and flatten a little to form a thick disc .
-Place one potato ball in the batter and flip to coat the other side .
 This is a good test for the thickness of the batter .
 If the batter runs off the patties leaving just a see through film it is too thin , add more gram flour .
-On the other had if the patty gets glued to the batter and is difficult to flip it add more water to loosen it .
+On the other hand if the ball gets glued to the batter and is difficult to flip it add more water to thin the batter.

 Head enough oil in a kadai or wok to immerse the patties and deep fry them till lightly browned .

 Lay everything out on the table and have everyone make it their preference.
 This is the type of food that you enjoy with friends – have a conversation around it.
 Not something you will want to tackle with fine china and cutlery 🙂